Oil Heat vs. Heat Pump in Maine: The 2026 Decision Guide

 Here's what most comparison articles leave out: the condition of your home's insulation changes the entire equation.

 A well-insulated, air-sealed home needs a smaller heat pump system, runs it less often, and uses less electricity.
-The savings math shifts even further in favor of the heat pump.
 At Horizon Homes, this is why we take a whole-home approach: insulate and air seal first, then right-size the heat pump.
-It costs less upfront and saves more over time.
+It costs less upfront and performs better over time.

 A heat pump on a leaky house is working harder than it needs to.
 We see this often, and it's one reason some people feel disappointed by their heat pump's performance.
 The pump is fine.
 The building envelope is the problem.